Tornado Warning issued for Ochiltree by NWS - News Break

 Tornado Warning issued for Ochiltree by NWS

-Effective: 2021-05-26 20:01:00 CDT Expires: 2021-05-26 20:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-05-26 19:50:00 CDT Expires: 2021-05-26 20:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Ochiltree A TORNADO WARNING REMAINS IN EFFECT UNTIL 830 PM CDT FOR NORTHWESTERN OCHILTREE COUNTY At 800 PM CDT, a severe thunderstorm capable of producing a tornado was located 4 miles west of Perryton, moving east at 25 mph.
+Target Area: Ochiltree A TORNADO WARNING REMAINS IN EFFECT UNTIL 830 PM CDT FOR NORTHWESTERN OCHILTREE COUNTY At 750 PM CDT, a severe thunderstorm capable of producing a tornado was located 5 miles northwest of Farnsworth, or 10 miles west of Perryton, moving east at 20 mph.
 HAZARD...Tornado and baseball size hail.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
 Locations impacted include Perryton and Farnsworth.
 TORNADO...RADAR INDICATED HAIL...2.75INalerts.weather.gov